Get support from A&P

 • and more.

 In fact, it is also compulsory to appoint a representative that is domiciled in Italian territory.
-This person will be responsible for liaising between the posting company and the labour inspectorate’s control officers (Ispettorato Nazionale del Lavoro).
+This person will be responsible for liaising between the posting company and the Labour Inspectorate officers (Ispettorato Nazionale del Lavoro).

 Immigration requirements and work permit for contracting

-If the activities to be carried out in Italy are different from those listed above, a work permit must be applied for, e.g. an entry permit for subcontracting, if there is a subcontracting contract between the posting company where he is employed and the Italian client.
+If the activities in Italy differ from those listed above, the employer must apply for a work permit.
+An example is the entry permit required for subcontracting, applicable when a subcontracting contract exists between the posting company and the Italian client.

 Working and salary conditions in Italy